-Residential taxes in MA vary by city and town and are determined each fiscal year during the budget process.
+The Residential Taxes in MA vary by city and town and are determined each fiscal year during the budget process.

 How Is Residential Tax Determined in MA?